-Americans living and working in nursing homes and other long-term care facilities have been disproportionately affected by the coronavirus pandemic, accounting for roughly a third of all U.S. COVID-19 deaths for most of the outbreak.
-If you have an older spouse, sibling, parent or other loved one in a nursing home, here are eight key questions to ask, as recommended by experts:
+Americans living and working in nursing homes and other long-term care facilities have been disproportionately affected by the coronavirus pandemic, accounting for roughly a quarter of all U.S. COVID-19 deaths.
+If you have a spouse, sibling, parent or other loved one in a nursing home, here are 10 key questions to consider asking the facility, as recommended by experts.

 1. What is the status of COVID-19 vaccinations in the facility?

 - What proportion of residents and staff are fully vaccinated and have received a booster shot?
 You can find vaccination and booster rates of both residents and staff at any Medicare-certified nursing home and compare them with state and national averages on Medicare.gov’s Care Compare website.